wazo-platform/wazo-doc/source/administration/callerid.rst

 ^^^^^^^^^^^^^^

 Reverse lookup is the operation of finding the CallerID name from the CallerID number.
-Wazo can lookup this information in multiple sources, see :ref:`directories` for more details.
+Wazo can lookup this information in multiple sources.

 This operation is only triggered when the incoming CallerID has no CallerID name or when the CallerID name equals the CallerID number.